 It is much easier to find compelling evidence of evil spirits in the paranormal literature than it is to find genuine evidence of God.
 God, after all, works in subtle ways and acts exclusively through spirits that remain closer to us in our material plane.
 The dark spheres are as much a part of the spiritual world as prisons are within our own.
 They serve a very vital function.
 Evil spirits don’t regret their evil lives until they have had ample time to taste the evil that they themselves have wrought upon others while living on earth.
 That’s the function of the hells.
 They are the places where evil souls learn the reality of their own darkness.

 The dark planes are not meant to be permanent places of punishment.
 They are simply dark suburbs of heaven where spirits steeped in negativity deal with others of their kind and can experience their own negativity as if it were reflected back at them by a mirror.
-They are simply “the lower planes of Heaven”; planes where spirits who would otherwise disrupt the evolution of the better natured souls on the higher planes are confined, and allowed develop at their own pace.
+They are simply “the lower reaches of Heaven”; planes where spirits who would otherwise disrupt the evolution of the better natured souls on the higher planes are confined, and allowed develop at their own pace.
 They may spend what seems to them like centuries of earth time learning their lessons, but eventually most will learn and graduate to progressively brighter spheres.

 The spirit of Francis Banks as channeled by Helen Grieves in her book Testimony of Light gives an extremely believable account of the brightness of her heavenly realm and a single hint of a darker one.
 She tells the story of a Nazi leader who became one of her spirit patients.
 (She had been a Catholic nun working as a hospital nurse and administrator before she died.
 The first rung on her spiritual ladder after the death of her body was in a spiritual hospital working alongside other Catholic nuns and priests, ministering to the spirits of patients who had recently crossed over.)